pasgabriele/lora-weather-station/External module/README.md

 Instead, during the sleep mode, the External module monitors the rain GPIO and if it detects a rain switch close, wake-up the External module, increases the rainCounterDuringSleep counter and executes the normal mode above described.

 ### Battery voltage measurement
 The battery voltage measurement is provided by batteryLevel function.
 It reads the analog value from the PIN connected to battery and converts this raw value in voltage measurement.
-The analog value is a AVG on 50 consecutive reads. batteryLevel function is called every wakeup.
+The analog value is a AVG on 50 consecutive reads.

+The function used for voltage measurament is the following:

+voltage = c * analog value

+where c is the constant 0,00172131 calculate in the following way:

+Using R1 and R2 resistors the maximun input voltage for GPIO33 when the battery is totally full is:

+Volt on GPIO32 = (Max battery volt * R2)/(R1+R2)

+then

+Volt on GPIO32 = (4,2V * 27k)/(27k+27k) = 113400/54000 = 2,1V

+to determinate the c constant I read the analog value from GPIO32 when the battery voltage is 4,2.
+This analog value was 2440, then I calculated the c contanst in as following:

+2440/4,2 =

 ### Json string creation and LoRa sending
 When all weather data have been read, these are inserted in a json string using the composeJson function, then the string is sent to the Gateway using LoRaSend function via LoRa connection.
 After sending the string, the External module go in Deep Sleep for the configured time.